GeoStat-Framework/GSTools/docs/source/tutorial_01_cov.rst

 Anisotropy
 ----------

-The internal used (semi-)variogram represents the isotropic case for the model.
+The internally used (semi-) variogram represents the isotropic case for the model.
 Nevertheless, you can provide anisotropy ratios by:

 .. code-block:: python